sirrice/sirrice.github.io/researchmodel.md

         P(good | research) P(research | you)

-Let us assume take _the paper_ as a proxy for a unit of research.
-That us clearly a vast vast oversimplification, but let us go with that for now — you are a paper generator.
+Let us take _the paper_ as proxy for a unit of research.
+That is clearly a vast oversimplification, but let us go with that for now — you are a paper generator.
 You could generate *sound* papers, or *unsound and incorrect* papers.

         P(good | paper) P(paper | you) = P(good | sound) P(sound | you) + P(good | unsound) P(unsound | you)